 Curriculum re-write project for Clinical Radiology - Dr Samantha Fossey (Clinical Radiologist, Brighton)

-Dr Fossey is working with the Curriculum Committee on a major re-write of the clinical radiology and interventional radiology curricula to address new GMC requirements and current trends on curriculum design.
+Dr Fossey worked with the Curriculum Committee on a major re-write of the clinical radiology and interventional radiology curricula to address new GMC requirements and current trends on curriculum design.

-Curriculum re-write project for Clinical Oncology - Dr Hannah Tharmalingam (Clinical Oncologist, London)
+Curriculum re-write project for Clinical Oncology - Dr Nida Pasha (Clinical Oncologist, London)

-Dr Tharmalingam has been working with the Curriculum Committee on a major re-write of the clinical oncology curriculum to address new GMC requirements and current trends on curriculum design.
-This position is now being re-advertised as Dr Tharmalingham will be starting a new position as Vice President, Clinical Oncology in September 2019.
+Dr Pasha has been working with the Curriculum Committee on a major re-write of the clinical oncology curriculum to address new GMC requirements and current trends on curriculum design.
+This position was previously held by Dr Tharmalingham until September 2019.

 PGCE in Medical Education for Clinical Radiology - Dr Faye Cuthbert (Clinical Radiologist, Brighton)